dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    pgcopydb clone: Clone an entire database from source to target
    usage: pgcopydb clone  --source ... --target ... [ --table-jobs ... --index-jobs ... ]

      --source                   Postgres URI to the source database --target                   Postgres URI to the target database --dir                      Work directory to use
-     --table-jobs          Number of concurrent COPY jobs to run --index-jobs          Number of concurrent CREATE INDEX jobs to run --drop-if-exists      On the target database, clean-up from a previous run first --roles               Also copy roles found on source to target --no-owner            Do not set ownership of objects to match the original database --no-acl              Prevent restoration of access privileges (grant/revoke commands).
+     --table-jobs               Number of concurrent COPY jobs to run --index-jobs               Number of concurrent CREATE INDEX jobs to run --split-tables-larger-than Same-table concurrency size threshold
+     --drop-if-exists           On the target database, clean-up from a previous run first --roles                    Also copy roles found on source to target --no-owner                 Do not set ownership of objects to match the original database --no-acl                   Prevent restoration of access privileges (grant/revoke commands).
      --no-comments              Do not output commands to restore comments --skip-large-objects       Skip copying large objects (blobs)
      --filters <filename>       Use the filters defined in <filename>
      --restart                  Allow restarting when temp files exist already --resume                   Allow resuming operations after a failure --not-consistent           Allow taking a new snapshot on the source database --snapshot                 Use snapshot obtained with pg_export_snapshot
      --follow                   Implement logical decoding to replay changes --slot-name                Use this Postgres replication slot name --create-slot              Create the replication slot
      --origin                   Use this Postgres replication origin node name --endpos                   Stop replaying changes when reaching this LSN

 .. _pgcopydb_fork: